techarkit/Interview-wiki/SAN_Switch.md

 ## What is PLogi?
 PLOGI Process has two steps, port initialization and registration in Name Server.
 During port initialization a host and switch exchange information like port type and port speed.
 SAN switch uses these information and negotiates with host.
 During negotiation SAN switch will come to know whether the end device is a server or a storage by referencing the port type.

+## What is FC Director?
+FC directors are designed and built to scale up, and to provide high bandwidth and high availability.
+Today's FC directors are built with a blade-type design, so that additional ports can be added as needed by slotting an additional blade.
+The current crop of directors can scale up to several hundred Fibre Channel ports in a single unit by adding blades that contain various increments of ports.

 ## What does mean by Disk C3 Errors on Port error show?